sergiotarxz/TDTCli/README.md

 cpan .
 ```

+If you get errors because missing libraries you
+should install the headers libs of openssl and
+the openssl command-line utils, this is distro
+specific.

 If you get prompted by questions press intro to
 use the defaults and run: (Supposing your are
 using bash.)